ArminJo/arduino-test-compile/README.md

 Take care that the path parameter matches the pattern `*Custom*` like [here](https://github.com/ArminJo/Arduino-Simple-DSO/blob/master/.github/workflows/TestCompile.yml#L24).

 - If you have problems with you workflow file, you find additional information in the output if you set the [flags](#debug-compile-and-debug-install) `debug-compile` and / or `debug-install` to `true`.<br/>

+- If actions / workflow for your repository is not enabled, select `Allow all actions` it in your repositorys *Settings/Actions* menu.

 # Inputs
 See [action.yml](https://github.com/ArminJo/arduino-test-compile/blob/master/action.yml) for comprehensive list of parameters.